simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

 **Maintainers and contact:**

-Please contact Simeon Q. Smeele, <ssmeele@ab.mpg.de>, if you have any questions or suggestions.
+Please contact Simeon Q. Smeele, <simeonqs@hotmail.com>, if you have any questions or suggestions.